kennethormandy/font-to-width/README.md

 	</script>

 ### Notes
+* jQuery is required and must be present in the page before any FTW instances are created
 * Multiple FontToWidth instances can be created using different font lists and elements.
 * Elements can be anything that is display:block or inline-block
 * If no fonts are specified, behavior reverts to a simple scale-to-width system